GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/ipsc_culture.rst

 .. important:: Thaw cells quickly and spin down as soon as all ice is gone to limit the cells' exposure to DMSO.

+2. While cells are thawing, prewarm a coated plate and 2 mL media (e.g. mTeSR) per 6-well.
+3. As soon as cryovial is thawed, transfer to a 15 mL conical using a p1000
-2. Pipet the contents of the cryovial into a 15 mL conical.
-Then, GENTLY add 10 mL of DMEM/F12.
-Optionally, pipet 1 mL of liquid from the conical around in the cryovial to remove any residual cells, then return the liquid to the conical.
+4. Using a p1000, **SLOWLY** add 1 mL of DMEM/F12 to the conical dropwise, shaking the tube every 2-3 drops to evenly mix thawed cells with DMEM/F12. *Optionally*, pipet 1 mL of DMEM/F12 into the cryovial to remove any residual cells, then add dropwise to conical.

+.. important:: Slow addition of DMEM/F12 is important at the beginning to prevent osmotic shock to the iPSCs

+5. Using a serological pipet, **GENTLY** add 4 more mL of DMEM/F12 dropwise, mixing every 3-5 drops (total ~ 6 mL)
-3. Spin down cells at 40g for 4 min.
+6. Spin down cells at 40g for 4 min.
 If cells were not frozen in big enough clumps, they may not pellet at this low speed.
-In that case, you can try 400g, but cells frozen in these smaller clumps may not recover as well.
+In that case, you can try 400g, but cells frozen in these smaller clumps may not recover as well or you may need to add ROCKi.
-4. Aspirate the media and *gently* resuspend the cells in the culture medium (i.e., mTeSR) and plate.
+7. Aspirate the media and *gently* resuspend the cells in the culture medium (i.e. mTeSR) and plate.
 Typically, iPSCs are frozen such that 1 vial goes to 1 to 6 wells of a 6-well plate.
 Decide how many wells to use based on the size of the pellet.
-5. Within 24 hours (e.g., the next day), media change to fresh mTeSR.
+8. Within 24 hours (e.g., the next day), media change to fresh mTeSR.
 Then, culture as normal.

 General Culturing Tips
 ----------------------

 - Always culture human iPSCs on Geltrex-coated plates (or other similar matrix coating).
 - Typically, all culturing is done in 6-well plates.
 Use at least 2 mL of media per well.
-- Change to fresh media *every day* to keep the cells healthy. iPSCs are very metabolically active and can easily spontaneously differentiate, so if the media looks very yellow try refreshing with a larger volume (e.g., 3 mL).
+- Change to fresh media *every other day* to keep the cells healthy. iPSCs are very metabolically active and can easily spontaneously differentiate, so if the media looks very yellow try refreshing with a larger volume (e.g., 3 mL).
 - Some amount of cell death is expected, but media changes every 24 hrs with enough fresh media should mitigate this.
+- mTeSR-PLUS says you can media change every other day with x2 volume for 3 days (weekend)
 - To maintain optimal cell health, be sure to passage cells before they are 100% confluent.
 Typically, healthy cells that are passaged 1:6 will need to be passaged again 2 days later.
 - Splits of 1:6 to 1:12 are recommended.
 Larger dilutions may impede growth if the cells are too sparse, and lower dilutions will require very frequent passaging.
 - iPSCs grow in colonies with a cobblestone-like cell morphology.
 The edges of the colonies should be smooth, not spiky.